FeilongY/legged/README.md

     - Other runs/model iteration can be selected by setting `load_run` and `checkpoint` in the train config.

 ### Depth sensor ###
 To use the depth camera input, some changes need to be made in the config file (`legged_robot_config.py`).
-The setting in 'class cam' can turn on the camera sensors, use CNN network for feature extraction, and monitor the captured images.
+The setting in `class cam` can turn on the camera sensors, use CNN network for feature extraction, and monitor the captured images.
-If depth camera inputs are added, the 'measure_heights' in 'class terrain' should be set True.
-And the 'measured_points' are for CNN training as ground-truth labels.
+If depth camera inputs are added, the `measure_heights` in `class terrain` should be set `True`.
+And the `measured_points` are for CNN training as ground-truth labels.

 ### Troubleshooting ###
 1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, do: `sudo apt install libpython3.8`